elemental/Elemental/README.md

 ### The current development roadmap

+**Core data structures**:
+* Eliminate DistMultiVec in favor of the newly extended DistMatrix
+* Extend DistSparseMatrix to support elementwise and blockwise 2D distributions
+* Extend the library to support distributed arbitrary-precision real and complex arithmetic on top of MPFR and MPC

+**Convex optimization**:
+* Add support for homogeneous self-dual embeddings
+* Enhance sparse scalability via low edge-degree plus low-rank decompositions

 **Lattice reduction**:
-* Elemental now contains a Householder-based LLL lattice reduction implementation and distributed versions of LLL and BKZ 2.0 are planned
-* Support for distributed-memory Householder-based LLL and BKZ 2.0 is planned
+* Distributed Householder-based LLL and BKZ 2.0

 ### License